lefterisp/Chatbot/README.md

-The file shows a localhost chatabot in collaboration with virtual machine Ollama in version 3.
+The file shows a localhost chatbot in collaboration with virtual machine Ollama in version 3.